A call to arms: making the case for more reusable libraries: Introduction

 The interfaciability of Rust and Julia, in turn, appears to be presently limited to C bindings.
 Although the situation is likely to change in the upcoming decade, the reusability of Rust and Julia programs therefore remains likewise currently limited.

-The C++ language is the \emph{de facto} standard in high-performance computing, with the venerated Fortran language---which is still a dominant language in science---holding second place.
+The C++ language is the \emph{de facto} standard for new high-performance computing projects, with the venerated Fortran language---which is the overwhelmingly dominating language in legacy codes---still holding second place.
 Good code can be written in any language; some languages just are designed to better allow the development of clean and maintainable code.
 C++ and modern Fortran are in principle both good options for developing scientific software in the present day.

 Another important issue to consider is software stack support on supercomputers.
 As the lifetime of supercomputers is several years, compiler support for new programming paradigms is often not straightforwardly available on older installations.
 Likewise, support for new languages like Rust or Julia is often limited on older systems and may require the installation of a large software stack, which tends to be unappealing to systems administrators, and demands expertise from the end user.